gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * Even for user tailored home pages like Netflix, Hotstar etc, generate static sites per user and avoid actual backend calls as much as possible.

 ![](shopping-application.png)

+* There are 2 services hence to we use a queue to rollback the transaction in case of any failures. i.e. Saga pattern
+* We use a DB to store the state in case the service go down they can recover from that point.

 {{% notice tip "Tip" %}}
 If you can design a system where the calls never have to hit your backend service it improves the design.
 Eg: CDN, Edge Server, Cache etc.